 Felony Domestic Battery cases are likely the most frequently reduced felony charges.
 This is because regular people with no criminal history get these charges.
 Furthermore, they are also messy cases that can be hard to prove.
 Often times the officer makes the arrest (which in most cases has to be a felony) to get the two apart, even though the evidence might be weak, but they’ll just let the prosecutor sort it out later.
 Often that “sorting out” means a misdemeanor because the evidence was not all that strong, the injuries were not that severe, and because the Defendant does not have any real criminal history.

 Although your attorney cannot promise reductions to misdemeanors (no attorney can promise a result), they can be persuasive with the prosecutor in pursuing a misdemeanor reduction.
 Your attorney’s reputation with the prosecutor’s office can have an impact on whether you get a reduction, as can your attorney’s ability to try a case.
-At Hooper Law Offices, we have good reputations and relationships with the local prosecutor’s offices.
+At Aaron Hooper, Attorney at Law, we have good reputations and relationships with the local prosecutor’s offices.
 We also have significant trial experience.
 Although we cannot promise resolutions, we have been successful in the past on receiving many misdemeanor reductions.
 If you are charged with any Felony in the state of Idaho, we are well equipped to help Defend you in your case.
 Contact us today!